× Close

 What are the most effective models and methods to support the decision-making process?
 How can I optimize my individual decision-making process?
 Or how do I ensure that my team makes better decisions in the workplace?
 How can I use the different theories of decision-making for my personal development?

-Decision Matrix Analysis: this article explains the Decision Matrix Analysis in a practical way.
+Impact Analysis: this article explains the Impact Analysis in a practical way.
 After reading it, you will understand the basics of this powerful decision making method.
-This article also contains a downloadable and editable Decision Matrix Analysis template.…
+What is an Impact Analysis?
+In 1996, American software engineers Robert S. Arnold and…